Best Home Remedies for Cold & Flu

 9) Salt Water Gargle

-Salt water gargling can be done by;
+Salt water gargling can be done by:

 • Take this warm water little by little in the mouth and gargle until it reaches or touches the throat.
-Repeat it until you finish the glass water.
+Repeat it until you finish the glass of water.

 • Spit it out after a minute or two

-• This practice or gargling will provide relief from cold and cough symptoms.
+• This practice, or gargling, will provide relief from cold and cough symptoms.

 10) Elderberry